Emergence of simple and complex contagion dynamics from weighted belief networks: Interacting weighted beliefs model

 At each time step \(t\), a random individual (sender, node \(j\)) communicates a randomly chosen belief \(b_{x}^j\) from their internal belief system.
 A random neighbor (receiver, node \(i\)) of the sender, in response to this communicated belief, updates their internal belief (\(b_{x}^{i}\)) as

-where \(f(b_x^j,B^i)\) is a function of the sender's belief (\(b^{j}_x\)) and the receiver's current belief system $B^i$.
-The tendency of the receiver for internal coherence is captured by the derivative of \(E^{i}\) with respect to their current belief (\(b^{i}_x\)).
+where \(f(b_x^j,B^i)\) is a function of the sender's belief (\(b^{j}_x\)) and the receiver's current belief system $B^i$ at time t.
+The tendency of the receiver for internal coherence is captured by the derivative of \(D^{i}\) with respect to their current belief (\(b^{i}_x\)).
 That is,

 where \(\alpha\) and \(\beta\) are parameters of the model that govern the strength of social influence and of the individual's predisposition towards internal coherence, respectively.
-The sign of the derivative of the internal energy with respect to a focal belief captures the direction in which the focal belief of the individual should change in order for their internal energy to decrease.
-A negative (positive) sign indicates that for the internal energy to decrease, the strength of the focal belief should increase (decrease).
+The derivative of internal dissonance with respect to a focal belief is given by $\frac{\partial D^{i}}{\partial b_x^{i}} = -\frac{1}{|\mathcal{T}|}\sum_{\substack{x',y,z \in \mathcal{T}}}b_y^{i}b_z^{i}I_{x'=x}$ where the sum is over all triads in the belief system and $I$ is an indicator function which takes the value of $1$ only when $x'=x$ and $0$ otherwise.
+The more stable triads a positive focal belief $x (+)$ is a part of, the lesser the value of $\frac{\partial D^{i}}{\partial b_x^{i}}$, indicating that for greater internal coherence (or smaller internal dissonance), the strength of the $x$ should increase---stable triads become more stable.
+In other words, the sign of the derivative of the internal dissonance with respect to a focal belief captures the direction in which the focal belief of the individual should change for its internal dissonance to decrease.
+A negative (positive) sign indicates that for the internal dissonance to decrease, the strength of the focal belief should increase (decrease).